FoxIO-LLC/ja4/technical_details/JA4.md

 ### Number of Ciphers

 2 character number of cipher suites, so if there’s 6 cipher suites in the hello packet, then the value should be “06”.
 If there’s > 99, which there should never be, then output “99”.
 Remember, ignore GREASE values.
 They don’t count.
+Do, however, count other non-cipher values such as SCSV (0x00FF, 0x5600) and Experimental/Reserved values (0xFE00-0xFEFF).

 ### Number of Extensions